Q: What does USNSCC stand for?

 A: While our band performs a high quality music program, we encourage interested musicians to come and try it out.
-If you are still building your music foundation, it is OK to come and join sectionals to help build your music skills.
-When you are comfortable and deemed ready, you may play in our performances.
+If you are still building your music foundation, it is OK to come and be in our Bravo Training Ensemble Band where we will help you to help build your music skills.
+When you are comfortable and deemed ready, you may be considered to play in our performing band, the Alpha Ensemble.

 Q: What kind of performances do you do?

 A: Most of our performances represent a form of public service; including events on Memorial Day, Veteran’s Day, Fleet Week and other ceremonies honoring those in uniform who serve our country.
 We periodically travel for special events such as the 70th Anniversary of Pearl Harbor Ceremony in Hawaii and US Navy League’s National Convention in San Diego and more recently in Washington D.C. of the 70th Anniversary of the End of WWII.
 In addition, BOTW program offers opportunities to train and perform with professional musicians from military bands around the nation.
 We are in high demand for performances.

 Q: Is the BOTW performing a community service for our veterans and military personnel?